Gofnax/Glem_Language/README.md

 **Emil Glater - @Gofnax<br/>**
 <br/>

 Based on code written in Python, using the PLY module, we implemented a lexer, a parser, and an interpreter that allow us define a new (small) programming language we call Glem.<br>

 The interpreter can be used in two methods:
 1. Interactive mode (REPL): the user can execute commands one line at a time and see the result of each line immediately after execution.
 2. Full program mode: code files in Glem have the .lambda suffix.
 The user can provide the path to a file they wrote a Glem program in, and our program reads the code line by line and executes it.<br>

 <details>
 <summary> Documentation </summary>

 ***Data Types:***<br>
-In Glem we support the usage of integers and boolean values,<br>
-where all the values are immutable, and there are no variable assignments.<br>
+In Glem we support the usage of integers and boolean values, where all the values are immutable, and there are no variable assignments.<br>
 <br>
 With this, you can use basic arithmetic operations: